Removals to New Zealand

 How much do removals to New Zealand from the UK cost?

-The cost of removals to New Zealand will depend on a number of factors such as the volume of goods you are sending, what packing is required, and the distance you are from the port.
+Removals to New Zealand costs will depend on a number of factors such as the volume of goods you are sending, what packing is required, and the distance you are from the port.

 As a rough guide, expect to pay £1500 – £2900 for an apartment move and £7500 – £9100 for a full household removal to New Zealand.